UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ##
 # WACCM WorkFlow
 ##
 WACCM (Whole Atmosphere Community Climate Model) is an atmospheric model that is part of the larger suite of coupled models belonging to CESM - the [Community Earth System Model](https://www.cesm.ucar.edu/) developed at the [NSF National Centre for Atmospheric Research](https://ncar.ucar.edu/).
 CESM couples together models for the atmosphere, land, land ice, rivers, oceans, and sea ice.
-To model the atmosphere to altitudes up to ~140 km (WACCM) or ~500 km (WACCM-X), CESM is set-up by specifying a unique selection of model components, numerical packages and data.
+To model the atmosphere up to altitudes of ~140 km (WACCM) or ~500 km (WACCM-X), CESM is set-up by specifying a unique selection of model components, numerical packages and data.

 The steps below show how to run the WACCM model, with instructions given for a simple **test case** you can run to check if your setup is working.